 The Personnel Committee advises the Supervisory Board on personnel matters pertaining to the Executive Board and prepares its decisions.
 Four meetings were held during the reporting year, of which one was held via video conference and three as physical meetings.
 In its meetings, the Committee specifically addressed the issue of succession planning in light of the changes to the Executive Board in 2022 and 2023.
-Other topics included Executive Board compensation, determining of the variable compensation for 2023, and the criteria for determining the performance/sustainability factor for the period 2023 to 2025.
+Other topics included Executive Board compensation, determining of the variable compensation for the financial year 2022, the target compensation for 2023, and the criteria for determining the performance/sustainability factor for the period 2023 to 2025.
 The discussions and recommendations of the Committee formed the basis for corresponding resolutions by the Supervisory Board.